-AVTEC sponsors various sports teams that play in seasonal leagues and special tournaments sponsored by the City of Seward or Seward Sports Association.
+AVTEC sponsors various sports teams that play in seasonal leagues and special tournaments sponsored by the City of Seward.
 Participating students will be responsible for some participation fees.
 For information about sports and leagues, students should visit the Recreation Specialist office across from the gymnasium.